coleifer/peewee/docs/peewee/cookbook.rst

 .. _user_and_tweet_models:

-Examples will use the following models:
+Throughout this document we will use the following example models:

 .. include:: includes/user_tweet.rst